-In the immediate context of Romans 3:22, we are definitely presented with the faith of the believer, and this is consistent with the faith of the believer in the thematic verses of Romans 1:16-17.
+Moving on to Romans 3:22 specifically, the immediate context presents the belief of the believer, and this is consistent with the belief and faith of the believer in the thematic verses of Romans 1:16-17.
 This context and backdrop support the objective genitive translation "faith in Christ."

 Also, if Paul does intend to teach the "faith(fulness) of Christ" in Romans 3:22, then it is surprising that he never unpacks this ambiguous statement.
-In the context, we learn that we are justified by the death of Christ in His blood (Romans 3:25 and later in Romans 5:6-10), but if this is all that the "faith(fulness) of Christ" means, then it is totally consistent with Protestant theology and it doesn't permit speculation such as "Christ's faithfulness being implanted in us to create ontological transformation and achieve justification through a lifetime of good works."
+In the context, we learn that we are justified by the death of Christ in His blood (Romans 3:25 and later in Romans 5:6-10), but if this is all that the "faith(fulness) of Christ" means, then it doesn't permit any speculation about "Christ's faithfulness" working in the believer.
 The word pistis (i.e., faith) does not even appear once in Romans 6 to 8, so Paul's discussion on sanctification in those chapters is certainly not meant to unpack the meaning of the phrase "faith(fulness) of Christ."
-And yet, the opponents of Protestant theology insist that those chapters consist of the heart and soul of the gospel.
+And yet, many of the proponents of the "faith(fulness) of Jesus Christ" translation (such as Douglas Campbell) insist that those chapters comprise the heart and soul of the gospel.

 Commenting on this issue, Moises Silva said the following in Volume 3 of the New International Dictionary of New Testament Theology and Exegesis (see especially page 769):